frictionlessdata/frictionless-py/docs/guides/describing-data.md

 ### Infer Type

 This option allows manually setting all the field types to a given type.
-It's useful when you need to skip datacasting (setting `any` type) or have everything as a string (setting `string` type):
+It's useful when you need to skip data casting (setting `any` type) or have everything as a string (setting `string` type):

 ```python